evanwiebemusic/evanwiebemusic/README.md

 I'm passionate about voice, audio, and audio storytelling.
 Currently exploring the intersection of voice technology and human expression.

 ## What I'm interested in
-- Voice AI and synthesis
-- Audio quality and curation
+- Audio experiences that sound beautiful
-- The art of voice casting and direction
-- Ethical approaches to voice cloning
+- Ethical approaches to AI

 ## Why ElevenLabs?
 ElevenLabs is now a household name, and has built the gold standard for TTS interfaces.